jamanador/Hisjoy-Funnel/README.md

 ## Project Overview
 HisJoy is a multi-page e-commerce platform built using **React, Tailwind CSS, and TypeScript**.
 The project follows a clean, responsive design with smooth animation.
 It features dynamic routing, an intuitive user experience, and JotForm integration for user details.

+## Challenges Faced
+During development, I encountered several challenges that helped sharpen my problem-solving skills:

+JotForm Integration Without Backend:
+Integrating JotForm directly with the frontend while ensuring secure and dynamic data capture required custom configuration of hidden fields and manual linking of form parameters.

+Dynamic URL Parameters for Auto-Populating Order Page:
+Passing user data such as name, phone, and email via query parameters and mapping them to form fields on the order page was tricky.
+It involved correctly decoding the URL and conditionally rendering inputs with pre-filled values.

+State Preservation Across Routes:
+Maintaining user input state when navigating between multiple pages (e.g., from Treatment to Product page) was challenging.
+I implemented React Router’s useLocation and useSearchParams hooks combined with conditional rendering to retain and display relevant data.

 ## Tech Stack
 - **Frontend**: React, TypeScript, Tailwind CSS
 - **Routing**: React Router